Paleo Diet 101: a Comprehensive Beginners' Guide

 What do you not eat on a paleo diet?

-In essence, any processed foods cannot be included in a true paleo diet.
+In essence, any processed foods cannot be included in a true paleo lifestyle.

-Depending on your level of commitment to eating a paleo diet, this can mean different things.
+Depending on your level of commitment to eating a paleo lifestyle, this can mean different things.
 You may just need to cut out processed foods and sugars, or you may want to cut out all dairy as well.
-Paleo diets are highly adaptable for different uses.
+Paleo lifestyles are highly adaptable for different uses.

 Why would I eat paleo?